This document describes various aspects of accessing data in an Adabas database with Natural.

 The following examples use the multiple-value field

-within the periodic group CARS
+SERVICING within the periodic group CARS from the

 example above.
 The various values of the multiple-value field can be referenced